 The entire OS will be Forth words.
 Want to read from disk?
 DISK-READ.
 Want to set screen brightness?
 SCREEN-SET.
 Everything follows the same pattern.

-All development will be transparent.
+All development remains transparent.
 All code public domain.

 For Other Developers